 It’s for the same reason that Macaitis, coming from Zendesk, where he focused on CSAT scores made customer success a top priority.

 In Power of Habit, author Charles Duhigg explains the concept of Keystone habits — they’re beliefs and routines that someone, or in this case company, holds in the highest regards.
 Achieving the number on most important goal percolates to all the other good stuff.

 Just like keeping a daily exercise helps individuals become more organized, having more energy to be more productive and start watching your diet, customer success directly affects retention, drives referrals, and help capture positive case studies.

 Slack Question (NPS): How does Slack maintain the customer-centric strategy and the quality of support besides iterating due to CSAT survey test scores?

-Key Takeaway: Give out so much value that your users can’t live without you.
+Give out so much value that your users can’t live without you.
 Make a product and experience amazing enough that they’ll want to tell all their friends about you.
 Make it easy for people to begin using your product AND get friends and colleagues on it.
 Competitors might be able to clone basic features, but they can’t clone the community.

 Chapter 6: The Recipe for a Multi-Billion Dollar Company

 Having an amazing problem is not a ticket to riches.
 Actually, it’s a prerequisite for growth.
 But there are two ways you can grow - slow, hard growth where you feel like pushing a boulder uphill.

 Or the easy way, where you just feel like you’re guiding the rolling cart downhill.